Omaha Birth Injury Lawyer

 Medical Malpractice Services

 A serious birth injury can mean a lifetime of difficulties and medical costs.
-Thankfully, most birth injuries are preventable as long as the doctor diagnoses and treats foreseeable issues during pregnancy, and makes quick and informed decisions during labor and delivery.
+Thankfully, most birth injuries to children are preventable as long as the doctor diagnoses and treats foreseeable issues during pregnancy, and makes quick and informed decisions during labor and delivery.
 But not all do.

 There is nothing worse than knowing your child was injured by the negligence of a medical professional.
 If this is the case, the physician, nurse, or hospital that contributed to the injury should be accountable for the cost to treat the birth injury and give your child a rich, full life.